Karl Malden: Later TV roles

 In 1980, Malden starred in Skag, an hour-long drama that focused on the life of a foreman at a Pittsburgh steel mill.
 Malden described his character, Pete Skagska, as a simple man trying to keep his family together.
-The pilot episode for the series had Skag temporarily disabled by a stroke, and explored the effects it had on his family and co-workers.
+The pilot episode for the series featured Skag temporarily disabled by a stroke, and it explored the effects the stroke had on Skag's family and co-workers.
 While Skag met with poor ratings, critics praised it; the series was cancelled after six episodes.

 In 1981, Malden portrayed ice hockey coach Herb Brooks in a made for television account of the United States men's national ice hockey team's miraculous gold medal-winning run in the 1980 Winter Olympics.
 Malden told Sports Illustrated in December 1980 that he had never actually met Herb Brooks in preparation for his portrayal of him, but he studied him on videotape, especially his eyes.
 Malden said of Brooks "I'd hate to meet him in a dark alley.
 I think he's a little on the neurotic side.
 Maybe more than a little.
 Any moment you think he's going to jump out of his skin."
 Malden also remarked with disapproval that Brooks could've ventured an occasional smile during one of the less intense games.
-Malden also wondered how, after working hard over the course of seven months that Brooks could have simply walked away after his team clinched the improbable victory against the Soviet team.
+Malden also wondered how, after working hard over the course of seven months, Brooks could have simply walked away towards the team dressing room after his team clinched the improbable victory against the Soviet team.

 In 1987, Malden was the host/narrator for the second and third television specials that later became the long-running series Unsolved Mysteries.

 Malden portrayed Leon Klinghoffer in the 1989 TV movie The Hijacking of the Achille Lauro, the only person to die in the 1985 terrorist incident.

-His last acting role was in 2000 in the first-season episode of The West Wing titled "Take This Sabbath Day" in which he portrayed a Catholic priest, and used the same Bible he had used in On the Waterfront.
+His last acting role was in 2000 in the first-season episode of The West Wing titled "Take This Sabbath Day" in which he portrayed a Catholic priest, using the same Bible he had used in On the Waterfront.

 Other work

 Malden delivered the line "Don't leave home without them!" in a series of U.S. television commercials for American Express traveler's cheques in the 1970s and 1980s.
 He also advertised the American Express card, with the famous opening line, "Do you know me?"
 These ads were occasionally spoofed on The Tonight Show Starring Johnny Carson.

-From 1990 to 2009, Malden was a member of The United States Postal Service's Citizens' Stamp Advisory Committee (CSAC) which evaluates potential subjects for U.S. postage stamps and reports its recommendations to the Postmaster General.
+From 1990 to 2009, Malden was a member of the United States Postal Service's Citizens' Stamp Advisory Committee (CSAC), which evaluates potential subjects for U.S. postage stamps and reports its recommendations to the Postmaster General.